What Is Compound Interest: Making Money (or Debt) Grow

 Start Saving – and Paying Down Debt – Today

 Compound interest is a complicated subject.
-I could probably write a book about the different ways that compound interest can affect you, your debt, and your finances.
+I could probably write a book about the different ways that it can affect you, your debt, and your finances.
 The bottom line, though, is that compound interest is a powerful way to make your money grow – especially if you invest early.
-The flip side to that, of course, is that compound interest can also make your debt grow.
+The flip side to that, of course, is that it can also make your debt grow.

 My advice?
 Pay off your credit card debt – quickly.
 Then, invest your money and watch it grow.